justinkelly8/PennStateSportsBot/README.md

 # Penn State Sports StatBot for Discord
-Penn State Sports Discord Bot for Capstone Project
+Penn State Sports Statistics Discord Bot for IST 440W Capstone Project

 ### This repository is made for Academic purposes only and as part of the capstone course project.